Checkio-Game-Missions/checkio-empire-three-points-circle/info/total.md

-If we want new silos, then we need more formal and constructive plots.
+If we want to build new silos, then we need to make more formal and constructive plots.
-But our topographer just marks several points and thinks that is enough.
+Our topographer only marks several points on the map and thinks that is enough.
-He even don't give coordinates as all robots with digits, just a handwrite note.
-Paper note!
+He even don't give us the coordinates with digits as all robots use, just a handwritten note.
+Paper notes!

 Through any three points that do not exist on the same line, there lies a unique circle.
 The points of this circle are represented in a string with the coordinates like so: